Neirys/YCHActionSheet/README.md

 # Installation
 Simply drag YCHActionSheet.h and YCHActionSheet.m into your project and you are ready to go.

+# Requirements
+Working only on iPhone device (iOS > 7.0).
+An update for iPad should be available soon.

 # How to use
 The first step is to prepare your sections by creating `YCHActionSheetSection` objects using the following methods :
 ```ios